l7mp/stunner/README.md

 10.120.4.153
 ```

-*WARNING:* An improperly configured STUNner gateway will allow external access to *any* UDP service
-deployed into a Kubernetes cluster, provided the attacked knows the internal IP address of the
-cluster DNS service or the targeted service.

 After testing, make sure to revert the default-deny ACL (but see the below [security
 notice](#access-control) on access control).